danielpmorton/danielpmorton.github.io/_posts/2020-12-16-ProductDesign.md

 > FEA model (shown: displacement) for the lattice, along with an explanation of how the field approximating the seating pressure distribution was generated

 <a href="/assets/img/4341/animation.mp4"><video autoplay source src="/assets/img/4341/animation.mp4" type="video/mp4" style="max-width: 100%; height: auto; width: auto;"></video>
-> If autoplay is not supported in your browser, click on the above video to play
+> Animation of setting up and stowing the chair and desk within the backpack.
+(If autoplay is not supported in your browser, click on the above video to play)

 [Access the additional PDF](/pdfs/4341addition.pdf){: .btn}